RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/showing-hiding-elements.md

 ```

 ## showExportToPDF
-This property can be used to disable exporting the dashboad to PDF.
+This property can be used to disable exporting the dashboard to PDF.

 <img src="../../general/images/showing-hiding-elements-show-export-pdf.png" alt="Exporting a dashboard to PDF" class="responsive-img"/>